Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 \section{Control}

-In this section we describe the controllers used to control the vehicle in each of its configurations.
-We focus on three distinct configurations: the unfolded configuration (shown in Figure \ref{subfig:unfolded}), the two-arms-folded configuration (shown in Figures \ref{subfig:tunnel} and \ref{subfig:box}), and the four-arms-folded configuration (shown in Figure \ref{subfig:projectile}).
+In this section we describe the controllers used to control the vehicle in each of its three configurations: the unfolded configuration (shown in Figure \ref{subfig:unfolded}), the two-arms-folded configuration (shown in Figures \ref{subfig:tunnel} and \ref{subfig:box}), and the four-arms-folded configuration (shown in Figure \ref{subfig:projectile}).

 The vehicle is capable of controlled hover in both the unfolded and two-arms-folded configurations.
 In the unfolded configuration, the vehicle acts as a conventional quadcopter; each of the four propellers produce positive thrust forces ($\thrust{i} > 0$) in the \z{B}{} direction.
 However, in the two-arms-folded configuration, only two propellers of the same handedness produce positive thrust forces in the \z{B}{} direction; the other two propellers spin in reverse, producing negative thrust forces that cause their associated arms to fold downward.
 In this configuration, the folded arms are positioned such that the thrust forces produced by their associated propellers create a yaw torque that counteracts the yaw torque produced by the other two propellers.
 Note that for the design considered in this paper, the arms have a \SI{90}{\degree} range of motion such that the thrust produced by a folded arm has no component in the \z{B}{} direction.